Chapter 8 Advising Travelers with Specific Needs

 Because of the loss of life, serious injuries, missing and separated families, and destruction often associated with disasters, humanitarian aid workers should recognize that situations they encounter may be extremely stressful.
 Keeping a personal item nearby, such as a family photo, favorite music, or religious material, can offer comfort in such situations.
 Checking in with family members and close friends from time to time is another means of support.
 Satellite telephones are small, can work almost anywhere in the world, and can be rented for <$10 per day.

 In uncertain circumstances, extra passport-style photos may be required for certain types of visas or for additional work permits.
-Travelers should bring photocopies of important documents, such as passports and credit cards, as well as copies of their medical or nursing license, if applicable.
+Travelers should bring photocopies of important documents, such as passports and credit cards, as well as copies of their medical, nursing, or other professional license, if applicable.
 Medical information, such as immunization records and blood type, is also helpful to have.
-The traveler should carry these copies and also leave a copy with someone back home.
+The traveler should carry these copies and also leave copies with someone back home.
 In addition, they should carry contact information for the person who should be notified in an emergency.

 Registration with Embassies

-Travelers should register with the US embassy in the destination country before departure, so that the local consulate is aware of their presence, and they may be accounted for and included in evacuation plans.
+Travelers should enroll in the Department of State’s Smart Traveler Enrollment Program (STEP, https://step.state.gov/step/) to register with the US embassy in the destination country before departure.
+This will ensure that the local consulate is aware of their presence, they can receive notifications, and they may be accounted for and included in evacuation plans.
 They should also consider supplemental travel, travel health, and medical evacuation insurance to cover medical care and evacuation should they become ill or injured.
-See the Department of State website for additional information (https://travelregistration.state.gov/ibrs/ui).

 Depending upon the length of time away or their activities (such as working in health care), returning aid workers may benefit from a complete medical review.
 Homecoming has also been identified as a risk period for difficulties in psychological adjustment, and treatment or counseling should be sought.
 Workers who witnessed or were involved in situations of mass casualties, deaths, or serious injuries or who have been victims of violence (assault, kidnapping, or serious road traffic crash) should be considered for referral for critical incident counseling.